-Lewis Hamilton has never confirmed that he underwent a hair transplant.
+Lewis Hamilton has never confirmed that he underwent any hair transplant procedures.

 Hamilton claimed that “the right advice” and “good products” had helped to save his locks.
 He also blamed a lack of “being educated about it” was partially to blame for the poor condition of his hair.

 What kind of treatment did he have?

-It’s likely that the Lewis Hamilton hair transplant involved the hair transplant technique known as Follicular Unit Extraction (FUE) treatment, rather than Follicular Unit Transplantation (FUT).
+It’s likely that the Lewis Hamilton hair transplant involved the hair transplant technique known as Follicular Unit Extraction (FUE), rather than Follicular Unit Transplantation (FUT).

 What’s the difference?

-FUT leaves a visible scar on the back of the head that must be covered by long hair, if the patient wants to keep their treatment discreet.
+FUT leaves a visible scar on the back of the head that must be covered by long hair if the patient wants to keep their hair transplant discreet.